TaitoUnited/taito-cli/README.md

         post.sh
     ```

-4. Add the extension directory to your *taito_global_extensions* or *taito_extensions* definition and the plugin to your *taito_global_plugins* or *taito_plugins* definition.
+5. Add the extension directory to your *taito_global_extensions* or *taito_extensions* definition and the plugin to your *taito_global_plugins* or *taito_plugins* definition.
 You can reference extension either by file path or git url.

     ```
     export taito_extensions="git@github.com:JohnDoe/my-extension.git"
     export taito_plugins="my-plugin"
     ```

+6. Implement unit tests for your commands with [bats](https://github.com/bats-core/bats-core).
+See `.bats` files under `taito-cli/plugins` as an example.
+You can run your unit tests with the `taito unit` command.

 Now you should be able to call `taito my command`.
 And when you call `taito env apply`, your `env-apply#pre` and `env-apply#post` commands will be called before and after all `env-apply` commands defined by other enabled plugins.
 And if you defined also pre and post hooks, they will be called before and after any commands despite the command name.